OETBoston/smart-prototype/packages/sign-loader/README.md

 * **Filtering rules**: MUTCD codes for parking signs, status filters
 * **Processing parameters**: Grouping distance, output CRS

+Below details common paramaters needed no matter the input:

 | Parameter             | Description                                                                                                                                                           |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | job_name              | Name of job being run, to be used in `asset_jobs` table                                                                                                               |